Sachanime/Auto-winget/README.md

 ## How to use

-Download latest release and run `setup.bat` as administrator
+Download latest release and run `Auto-Winget.Installer.exe`

 The script will automaticaly download the scheduled task and the powershell script and install it on your system